jup-ag/space-station/guides/8-perpetual-exchange/2-trading.md

 hourly borrow fee = (tokens borrowed / tokens in the pool) x hourly borrow rate x position size
 ```

+Hourly Borrow Rate is at 0.008%.
+Read more from [Gauntlet's recommendations](https://www.jupresear.ch/t/gauntlet-jupiter-perpetuals-optimization-borrowing-rate-reduction-and-competitive-analysis-vs-okx-and-bybit/21580).

 For long positions, the collateral is the token being longed _(e.g., SOL for SOL longs, BTC for BTC longs)_, while short positions are collateralized with supported stablecoins like USDC or USDT.

 Jupiter Perpetual Exchange seamlessly integrates Jupiter Swap.
 Consequently, when a swap is required during the opening or closing of a position, regular DEX fees and slippages are applicable.